-Legendary newspaper tycoons: Mary Katherine Goddard and Mary Ann Shadd Cary
+Legendary businesswomen: Mary Katherine Goddard and Mary Ann Shadd Cary

 Mary Katherine Goddard (1738- 1816)